-Training on gender equality, diversity and disability inclusion will be conducted for all staff to ensure they are equipped to give effect to DE Africa's GEDSI commitments.
+Training on gender equality, diversity and disability inclusion will be conducted for all staff to ensure they are equipped to give effect to DE Africa's diversity-related commitments.
 In addition, all staff will participate in training on this strategy and their responsibilities for its implementation.
-Staff may also need additional training to enable them to fulfill GEDSI-related components of their work, depending on their role.
+Staff may also need additional training to enable them to fulfill diversity-related components of their work, depending on their role.

-DE Africa will also engage in events to raise awareness of issues related to GEDSI.
+DE Africa will also engage in events to raise awareness of issues related to diversity and inclusion.
 For example, this could include campaigns such as 16 Days of Activism and White Ribbon Day, or celebrations of diversity across the African continent.